-Fill in the Riksbank's offline form (see below), print it out and sign it.
+Fill in the form for Request for the redemption of damaged or discoloured Swedish banknotes (PDF), print it out and sign it.
 After that, you should send the form together with the banknotes to the Riksbank by post.

-After you have completed the Riksbank's web form, you should send the banknotes to the Riksbank, we can accept normal post as well as recommended and registered letters.
+After you have completed the form, you should send the banknotes to the Riksbank, we can accept normal post as well as recommended and registered letters.
 Contact your local post office for information on the postal service's insurance terms.
-The address is: